-According to the Biosafety Law, applicants must inform MinAF for requesting an extension of expiring events at least one year before the expiring date.
-Based on this requirement, the three soybean events (A2704-12, MON40-3-2 and MON89788) whose permits expire on 1/26/2021 will be banned for import to Turkey as of their expiration date since as of this report, no organization or company has made an application to MinAF for extension.
-Similarly, extension applications must be made for 13 corn events which were approved on 12/24/2011 (please see Table 1 in the Annex for the names of corn events) no later than 12/24/2020.
+According to the Biosafety Law, applicants must inform MinAF of requests for the extension of expiring events at least one year before the expiration date.
+Based on this requirement, three corn events (MON88017, MON810 and 59122xNK603) whose permits expire on April 21, 2022, will be banned for import to Turkey as of their expiration date since as of the date of this report, no organization or company has made an application to MinAF for extension.

-c.
-STACKED or PYRAMIDED EVENT APPROVALS:
+c) STACKED or PYRAMIDED EVENT APPROVALS: